 Seared salmon in creamy dill sauce on pasta.
-This easy dinner recipe takes minutes to make and will be a hit with your friends and family.
+This easy salmon pasta recipe takes minutes to make and will be a hit with your friends and family.

 How to make creamy salmon pasta

-- Cook the salmon: The salmon for this creamy pasta is simply seared before being flaked into the sauce.
+- Cook the salmon: The salmon for this creamy salmon pasta recipe is simply seared before being flaked into the sauce.
 Pat skin-on salmon fillets dry with paper towels then season generously with salt and pepper and drizzle with a few teaspoons of olive oil.
-Heat a nonstick frying pan over high heat then sear the salmon, skin-side down, for 4-5 minutes until the skin is crisp.
+Heat a nonstick frying pan or large skillet over medium-high heat then sear the salmon, skin-side down, for 4-5 minutes until the skin is crisp.
 Carefully flip over and cook for another 2 minutes.
 Remove from the pan and set aside while you make the sauce.

 Can you freeze salmon pasta?

 Cream sauces don’t always freeze very well as they can split once thawed.
 This recipe takes minutes to make and it’s much better when prepared fresh.
-However, the salmon can be cooked up to a day in advance and kept covered in the fridge before being flaked into the sauce.
-Similarly, the cream sauce can be made a day in advance before being reheated gently in a pan before tossing with the sauce.
+However, the salmon can be cooked up to a day in advance and kept covered in the refrigerator before being flaked into the sauce.
+Similarly, the cream sauce can be made a day in advance before being reheated gently in a pan on the stovetop before tossing with cooked pasta.

 Creamy pasta recipes

 - Creamy garlic butter salmon

 Creamy salmon pasta

 - salt and pepper to taste